meganqloh/multiElectronTriggering/README.md

 Run files with command `root -l -b -q '{fileName}.C+({input1}, {input2}, ..., {inputn})'`
 ### Main files
 * `cumulativeAllProcesses.C` plots cumulative histogram of signal, inclusive and ecal PN files for an input electron multiplicity, and outputs a `.tex` file of energy thresholds, signal rates and errors.
+* `poissonReweighting.C` For input process (ecal PN/inclusive) and variance, will reweight track distributions according to the Poisson distribution and multiplicity.
+Track histograms from file multiplicities 1-4e are compiled in output file `{process}_allruns_{variance}poisson.root`.
+* `poissonReweightingSignal.C` same as above but for signal files only and additional input mass point.
 * `cumulativeTracks.C` plots cumulative Poisson reweighted histograms for an input track number and variance.
 * `cumulativeTracksSignal.C` same as above but for signal files only and additional input mass point.
 ### Other files